 Members of the community take photos of beaches from a fixed smartphone camera stand that ensures photos have the same field of view.
 These photos are then uploaded, shared via social media and / or emailed to a database where, in addition to providing qualitative information of the along-coast morphology and beach state, beach width measurements and shoreline position can be extracted.

 Furthermore, decision makers and coastal researchers can use this data to investigate how much the beach may change during extreme conditions, or in response to the long-term effects of climate change.
+A report that includes analysis of the first 6 months of data is available here.

 The sites include vulnerable coastal locations in each of the nine PNP member Local government areas.